Bilal-S/iis2tomcat/README.md

 END OF VERSION HISTORY
 --------------------------------------------------

-Full documentation is available in the download package from riaforge in PDF file.
+Full documentation is available in the download package from [github releases](https://github.com/Bilal-S/iis2tomcat/releases).
+Look in `BonCode_Tomcat_Connector_Manual.pdf` file.

 The documentation also contains manual installation instruction, however, using automated installer contained in package is recommended.

 As usual any feedback is appreciated.
-Please use the riaforge.org site to leave feedback or open issues.
+Please use the [github issues site](https://github.com/Bilal-S/iis2tomcat/issues) to leave feedback or open issues.